Continuing Professional Development (short course, distance learning)

 As you're studying by distance learning, there aren't set study dates and you don’t need to come onto our campuses.
 However, you are expected to set aside at least one day each week for study, and to follow the module structure rigorously.
 You can do this from anywhere with an internet connection.

-You'll be a professional practising in mental health or learning disability care, or have an interest in these areas.
+You'll be a professional practising in mental health or learning disability care, or have a keen interest in these areas.